OP-TED/espd-demo/README.md

 ## Usage

 Go to the GitHub Pages site: [ESPD Demo](https://docs.ted.europa.eu/espd-demo/) (or your local installation) to see the site live.
-The site contains the following sections:
+The demo contains the following sections:

 ### Section 1.
 Export